jpmcb/blog/content/posts/2023/01-14-sat-edition.md

 date: 2023-01-15
 ---

 Welcome to the _"Sunday Edition"_ of my blog.
-This is my (occassionally) recurring weekly news letter where I highlight some interesting things from across the tech industry, share a few insights from the week, and give you a chance to catch up on some worth-while reads from around the internet.
+This is my (occasionally) recurring weekly news letter where I highlight some interesting things from across the tech industry, share a few insights from the week, and give you a chance to catch up on some worth-while reads from around the internet.